Augusta Drug & Alcohol Rehab, Detox & Treatment Resources

 Recovery Meetings Near You in Augusta

 Your work to manage an addiction may last a lifetime, but with the right help, you can live a happy, fulfilled life filled with support.
 This may mean attending regular group meetings with other people in situations similar to yours as part of your aftercare.
-These meetings and the organizations that run them are meant to provide you with the mental and emotional support you need to get through the harder times and prevent a relapse.
-There are many located throughout Augusta and the surrounding areas.
+These meetings and the organizations that run them are meant to provide you with the mental and emotional support you need to get through the harder times and prevent a recurrence of use.
+There are many located throughout your city and the surrounding areas.

 Over the years, thousands of people recovering from problems with alcohol misuse have sought the help of weekly Alcoholics Anonymous (AA) meetings.
-The organization was created in 1935 with the goal of helping people become and stay sober, and today, meetings are held throughout the world.
+The organization was created in 1935 with the goal of helping people become and stay alcohol-free, and today, meetings are held throughout the world.
 They reinforce belief in a higher power and follow a 12-step program.
-Attendees may also be placed with a sponsor — another recovering alcohol user who has been sober for a long period of time.
+Attendees may also be placed with a sponsor — another person recovering from alcohol misuse who has been alcohol-free for a long period of time.

 1305 Troupe St.